Shanka123/Slot-Abstractor/README.md

 To evaluate on the test set (default is extrapolation regime), execute `sbatch run_test_pgm_job.slurm`, which requires specifying the path to the saved model weights after training through `--model_checkpoint` argument on line 22.

+## V-PROM

+First `cd v-prom`

+Create a directory `V-PROM` and download the dataset in it.
+Also, create a separate directory `weights` to save model weights from training.

+Download the `vit_base_patch16_224.dino` model using the timm library, and the slot attention model pre-trained on the V-PROM neutral regime from [here](https://drive.google.com/file/d/1JMJ-29TKygrNZYnqKna2DmaiOaY5iKvd/view?usp=drive_link.

+Then execute `sbatch run_train_dinosaur_abstractor_vprom_job.slurm` which trains the slot abstractor on the V-PROM neutral regime.

+To evaluate on the test set, execute `sbatch run_test_dinosaur_abstractor_vprom_job.slurm`, which requires specifying the path to the saved model weights after training through `--model_checkpoint` argument on line 24.